 Mission, Vision, & Philosophy

-Nursing is an art and a science that is proactive and responsive to the needs of individuals, groups and communities across the life span in a variety of settings.
-An evolving science, nursing has its own body of knowledge derived from nursing practice, theory and research.
-Nursing care is patient-centered, utilizing collaboration with patients, families and other disciplines.
-Guided by evidence-based practice, the nursing process is used to assist and empower patients in health promotion, risk reduction, disease prevention, and management of illness and disease.
-Caring, as an essential and unifying concept, forms the foundation for the profession of nursing.
-Service to others is a critical aspect of nursing.
-Through the selfless giving of one’s expertise and unique self, service exemplifies the art of nursing.
-Through service to others, nurses engage in addressing health needs of individuals, families, groups, communities and society.
+Nursing is an art and a science that is proactive and responsive to the needs of individuals, groups, and communities across the life span in a variety of settings.
+Nursing knowledge is derived from nursing practice, theory, and research.
+Nursing care is patient centered, utilizing collaboration with patients, families, and other disciplines.
+The nursing process, guided by evidence-based practice, is used to empower patients in health promotion, risk reduction, disease prevention, and management of illness and disease.

-Health is a dynamic state in which people are able to set goals, mobilize energy to meet goals, and attain or maintain effective relationships with others.
-The multidimensional concept of health spans wellness to end of life, and is influenced by individuals’ perceptions, culture, values, beliefs and previous experiences.
+Health is a dynamic state in which persons are able to set goals, mobilize energy to meet goals and attain or maintain effective relationships with others.
+Health is influenced by perceptions, culture, values, beliefs and experiences.